feelSpace/FSLib-iOS/docs/README.md

 beltNavigationController.startNavigation()
 ```

-Three navigation signal are available: `.navigating`, `.approachingDestination` and `.destinationReached`.
+Four navigation signals are available: `.navigating`, `ongoingTurn`, `.approachingDestination` and `.destinationReached`.
 The direction is given in degrees relative to magnetic North.
 If you want for instance a vibration signal towards West, the direction value is 270.

 To start/resume, stop or pause the navigation call the methods `startNavigation()`, `stopNavigation()`, and `pauseNavigation()` of the navigation manager respectively.
 These methods change automatically the mode of the belt.